hartwigmedical/hmftools/purity-ploidy-estimator/README.md

    -ref_genome /path/to/Homo_sapiens_assembly37.fasta
 ```

-We recommended using [GRIDSS](https://github.com/PapenfussLab/gridss) as the structural variant caller and using the following arguments into PURPLE:
+We recommend using [GRIDSS](https://github.com/PapenfussLab/gridss) as the structural variant caller and using the following arguments into PURPLE:

 ```
 java -jar purple.jar \